Hemodialysis Technician Program

 Certificate programs provide participants with a foundation in kidney physiology and nephrological disease.
 Students will learn to ready patients for dialysis treatments, connect patients to dialysis machines, and monitor them during therapy time.
 They will also learn how to clean and disinfect dialyzers after each treatment for reuse.

-Once you have completed the Hemodialysis Technician Program, you are prepared for THREE national certification exams: Certified Hemodialysis Technologist/Technician Exam (CHT) offered by the Board of Nephrology Examiners Nursing and Technology (BONENT), Certified Clinical Hemodialysis Technician (CCHT) offered by the Nephrology Nursing Certification Commission (NNCC) , and Clinical Nephrology Technology (CNT) offered by the National Nephrology Certification Organization (NNCO).
+Once you have completed the Hemodialysis Technician Program, you are prepared for TWO national certification exams: Certified Hemodialysis Technologist/Technician Exam (CHT) offered by the Board of Nephrology Examiners Nursing and Technology (BONENT), Certified Clinical Hemodialysis Technician (CCHT) offered by the Nephrology Nursing Certification Commission (NNCC)..

 You will take classes that prepare you to: